 - 29 An entity shall present separately each material class of similar items.
-An entity shall present separately items of a dissimilar nature or function unless they are immaterial except when required by law. - 30 Financial statements result from processing large numbers of transactions or other events that are aggregated into classes according to their nature or function.
+An entity shall present separately items of a dissimilar nature or function unless they are immaterial. - 30 Financial statements result from processing large numbers of transactions or other events that are aggregated into classes according to their nature or function.
 The final stage in the process of aggregation and classification is the presentation of condensed and classified data, which form line items in the financial statements.
 If a line item is not individually material, it is aggregated with other items either in those statements or in the notes.
-An item that is not sufficiently material to warrant separate presentation in those statements may warrant separate presentation in the notes. - 30A When applying this and other Ind ASs an entity shall decide, taking into consideration all relevant facts and circumstances, how it aggregates information in the financial statements, which include the notes.
-An entity shall not reduce the understandability of its financial statements by obscuring material information with immaterial information or by aggregating material items that have different natures or functions. - Some Ind ASs specify information that is required to be included in the financial statements, which include the notes.
-An entity need not provide a specific disclosure required by an Ind AS if the information resulting from that disclosure is not material except when required by law.
-This is the case even if the Ind AS contains a list of specific requirements or describes them as minimum requirements.
-An entity shall also consider whether to provide additional disclosures when compliance with the specific requirements in Ind AS is insufficient to enable users of financial statements to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance.
+An item that is not sufficiently material to warrant separate presentation in those statements may warrant separate presentation in the notes. - 30A When applying this and other IFRSs an entity shall decide, taking into consideration all relevant facts and circumstances, how it aggregates information in the financial statements, which include the notes.
+An entity shall not reduce the understandability of its financial statements by obscuring material information with immaterial information or by aggregating material items that have different natures or functions. - 31 Some IFRSs specify information that is required to be included in the financial statements, which include the notes.
+An entity need not provide a specific disclosure required by an IFRS if the information resulting from that disclosure is not material.
+This is the case even if the IFRS contains a list of specific requirements or describes them as minimum requirements.
+An entity shall also consider whether to provide additional disclosures when compliance with the specific requirements in IFRS is insufficient to enable users of financial statements to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance.